 Family Care Policies

 The University of California policies provide an array of opportunities for faculty to meet family and work life demands.
-Chancellor Blumenthal and Campus Provost/Executive Vice Chancellor Kliger urge faculty to inform themselves of these policies and to support colleagues in their need to balance work and family life.
+The Chancellor and the Campus Provost/Executive Vice Chancellor urge faculty to inform themselves of these policies and to support colleagues in their need to balance work and family life.